-Remove anything that obstructs the AC's air intake.
-The blockage may be causing the unit to overheat in which case the AC will automatically shut itself off.
+Remove anything that obstructs the air conditioner's air intake.
+The blockage may be causing the unit to overheat in which case the unit will automatically shut itself off.
 Allow the Fedders AC to cool for 10 minutes, then attempt to turn the unit on again.
-If this does not solve your problem, move on to Step 3.

 Check to see if the reset button has popped up.
 If it has, the arc detection device was tripped.
 Unplug the Fedders AC.
 Depress the reset button.
 Plug the unit back in.
 Turn the unit on.